 To feed properly, the wire needs to be tensioned before you begin welding.
 The tensioning lever has numbers on the dial.
 To increase tension, rotate the tension lever clock-wise.
 Different types of wires require different tensions.
 There is no exact tension that works for all wire types.
-However, for steel wire, you will generally tension to at least 4 on the dial.
-For flux-cored wire, it may be only two or three.
+However, for steel wire, you will generally tension to at least 3 to 3.5 on the dial.
+For flux-cored wire, use 2 to 3.
+For Aluminum use 2 to 2.5.
 Wire diameter also plays a small part in the amount of required tension that is needed.
 Regardless of the wire type or wire diameter, follow the process below and refer to the following illustration.
-Turn the unit on and pull the trigger so that the wire extends approximately 1" beyond the gas nozzle.
+Turn the unit on and use the wire jog to feed the wire until the wire extends approximately 1" beyond the gas nozzle.

 - Find a small block of wood, such as a two by four, and secure it to the welding table or other solid object.
-Do not test this on metal or arcing may occur! - Hold the gun approximately 2 inches off the wood.
+Do not perform this on metal or arcing may occur! - Hold the gun approximately 2 inches off the wood.
 Aim the gun at the block of wood so that the nozzle is at a 30 degree angle. - Pull the trigger and allow the wire to contact the block. - Increase wire tension so that the wire contacts the block of wood and is forced to curl up.
 Continue holding the trigger so that two or three full spirals are made. - If the wire stops, or stutters during this process, let go of the trigger immediately and increase tension. - Adjust the wire until the stuttering or jerking disappears. - Do not over-tighten the tensioner or use more tension than necessary.
 When the wire begins to curl without any stoppage, the tension is enough.